panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 Here's my advice: stop using implicit type conversion.
 Always use explicit type conversion.

+@TODO Give an example of transforming implicit to explicit

 You might say that this approach requires writing more code...
 You're right!
 But with explicit type conversion, you control the behavior of your code.
 Plus the explicitness increases the readability.

 ## 2. Don't use old JavaScript tricks